dgcfung/currency-exchange-rate/README.md

 ## Change Log
- Use this section to document what changes were made and the reasoning behind those changes.

  I needed to use a different API than my original API to avoid subscription keys.
 The second API actually worked more efficiently without API Key.
 My post-MVP's were of converting any two currencies as opposed to only converting USD were achieved in my MVP due to the API change.